 Pro tip for European users: you might have probably seen that instead of paying $9.99 you will pay €9.99 (that’s $13.11).
 If you are planning on spending money on more Dropbox space, simply install the free ZenMate VPN extension and change your “location” to USA!
 This way you will save $37.44 a year, simply by buying the US plan.

-If you know any other ways to get more Dropbox space for free, please share then in the comments!
+If you know any other ways to get more Dropbox space for free, please share them in the comments!

 The other way – Cleaning up your Dropbox